Musashi1584/RPGO/RPG/ReadMe.txt

 - EagleEye (Better Aim (non reaction fire))
 - Runner (Better Mobility)
 - Hitman (Better Crit on flanking shots)
+- Panoptical (+2 sightradius)
+- Damn Good Ground (You get an additional 10 Aim and 10 Defense against targets at lower elevation.)
+- Scout (You carry a free battle scanner.
+Increases throw range for battle scanners by 50%.)
+- Xeno Biologist (Confers 1 bonus damage, against targets who have been autopsied.)

 [h1]Credits[/h1]
 Pavonis Interactive for all long war 2 perks i used and initial Detailed Soldier Lists.